Ivyee17/ivyee17.github.io/README.md

 # Wenhan's Home

-It has migrated to the new site: https://whwu17.github.io/
+This personal website has migrated to the new site: https://whwu17.github.io/

 This repo is a redirect repo to the new site and a historical backup with past revisions.